neutronX/django-markdownx/README.md

 It would be nice if anyone could support this project by adding missing functionality:

 * tests
-* JS intelligent scrolling when side-by-side panes used
+* JS intelligent auto-scrolling when side-by-side panes used

 # Notes